 When Is Water Softener Needed?

-A water softener is needed when your water hardness exceeds 300 PPM or over 15+ grains per gallon.
-This is when you may notice changes in the water in your house or your health.
+A water softener is ideal when your water hardness exceeds 300 PPM or over 3+ grains per gallon.
+This is when you may notice changes in the water in your house.

 Water Hardness By Zip Code